lewagonlisbon/programming4everybody/README.md

 For each session, a private link to the Zoom meeting will be shared on the Slack main channel before the beginning of the lesson.

-**N.B:** to make the lecture as interactive as possible, we ask you to share your screen with the rest of the class for **no more than 2 minutes** per session, excluding the initial presentation 🙋🏼‍♀️🙋🏽‍♂️.
+**N.B:** to make the lecture as interactive as possible, we ask you to share your screen with the rest of the participants for **no more than 2 minutes** per session, excluding any extra presentation 🙋🏼‍♀️🙋🏽‍♂️.
 The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.

 ## Going further